 Slow shutter speed for movement blur

-While shutter speed is relevant in all the examples of movement photography, this way to blur movement is purely about a slow shutter speed.
+While shutter speed is relevant in all the examples of movement photography, this way to blur movement requires a slow shutter speed.

-You can achieve some interesting effects by using a shutter speed that records the movement as a blur.
+You can achieve some interesting effects by using a slow shutter speed to record movement as a blur.
 How slow depends on the speed of the subject.

-For these shots above and below I set my camera up on a tripod and waited for people to walk past.
-It was winter and overcast, so a slow shutter speed was easily achievable without overexposing the image.
+For these shots above and below I set my camera up on a tripod and waited for people to pass by.
+It was winter and overcast, so I could use a slow shutter speed without overexposing the image.
 The rest was just trial and error.

-Camera settings for both photos: shutter speed 1/20, aperture F14
+My camera settings for blurring motion in both photos: shutter speed 1/20, aperture F14

 Direction of movement in photography

-Of course the world doesn’t just move in one direction, so it’s not a huge disaster if you capture movement from right to left (as you’ll see in some examples further down), but if you can avoid it, then do.
+Of course the world doesn’t just move in one direction, so it’s no biggie if you capture movement from right to left (as you’ll see in some examples further down), but if you can avoid it, then do.